turi-mate/deepbirding/README.md

 - Converting audio files to Mel Spectograms: https://towardsdatascience.com/audio-deep-learning-made-simple-sound-classification-step-by-step-cebc936bbe5

 ### Files and functions:
-- data_preprocessing.ipynb - in this Jupyter notebook file we are acquiring, preprocessing and visualizing the BirdCLEF 2023 competition dataset
+- `data_preprocessing.ipynb` - in this Jupyter notebook file we are acquiring, preprocessing and visualizing the BirdCLEF 2023 competition dataset
-- training.ipynb - in this Jupyter notebook file we are preparing the dataset to fit the models that will be trained, we also made an initial training to check whether the dataset is well prepared
+- `training.ipynb` - in this Jupyter notebook file we are preparing the dataset to fit the models that will be trained, we also made an initial training to check whether the dataset is well prepared
-- Dockerfile - we created an initial Dockerfile that will later be used for continerization
+- `Dockerfile` - we created an initial Dockerfile that will later be used for continerization
-- requirements.txt - requirements file that will be used to specify the dependencies and required packages
+- `requirements.txt` - requirements file that will be used to specify the dependencies and required packages
-- data - directory, where the dataset will be loaded
+- `data` - directory, where the dataset will be loaded
-- instructions - images that are used in the description
+- `instructions` - directory, images that are used in the description

 ### Dataset Acquistion steps:
 - To use the competition's dataset you will need to create (if you do not already have) a Kaggle account.